NyaMisty/fclone/README.md

 ## Features

   * Compatible with rclone and gclone
-  * Enhancement for Google Drive
+  * Enhancement for Google Drive (for service accounts)

 ## Unofficial  Channels